invertedv/testGo/docs/approach.md

 code, create a bunch of new tests and hope that the changes won't cause some unintended consequences.

 The output of a goMortgage run is placed in a directory you specify.
-This includes your .gom file, a log file, a summary from the data build, the cost curves from the model build, and all graphical assessments of the model.
+This includes your .gom file, a log file,the model, a summary from the data build, the cost curves from the model build, and all graphical assessments of the model.
 Other outputs are saved to ClickHouse tables.